 - protections against multiple punishments for the same offense.

 “The Double Jeopardy Clause presents no substantive limitation on the legislature’s power to prescribe multiple punishments, but rather, seeks only to prevent courts either from allowing multiple prosecutions or from imposing multiple punishments for a single, legislatively defined offense.”
 Id. (quoting Borges v.
 State, 415 So.2d 1265, 1267 (Fla.
 1982).

 As explained by the court in Valdes v.
 State, 3 So.3d 1067, 1076 (Fla.
 2009), “there is no constitutional prohibition against multiple punishments for different offenses arising out of the same criminal episode, as long as the Legislature intends such punishments.” (citing Hayes v.
 State, 803 So.2d 695, 699 (Fla.
 2001).

-Attorney for Double Jeopardy Defenses in Tampa, Florida
+Attorney for Double Jeopardy Defenses in Florida

-If you were several crimes and believe that the double jeopardy provisions of state and federal law apply, then contact an experienced criminal defense attorney at the Sammis Law Firm.
+If you are concerned about how the double jeopardy provisions of state and federal law might apply to your case, contact an experienced criminal defense attorney at Sammis Law Firm.

 Call (813) 250-0500 to discuss your case.